PalladioSimulator/Palladio-Bench-IntegrationTests/README.md

   - Take over launch configs after project import through "Capture", to run multiple run configs check "Multiple Launches" in run  configuration.
 Record launches additionally to defining launch configs by pressing "Capture" button during a running launch in AUT
 - Write a script or record it through the "Record" function (where possible, record and copy smaller sections with the snippet function), if possible leave AUT open, restart if necessary, or delete completely and add again
 - List of predefined commands at https://hudson.eclipse.org/rcptt/job/rcptt-all/ws/releng/doc/target/doc/ecl/index.html
-- To analyse your script and run it step by step use DEBUG perspective
+- To analyse your script and run it step by step, use DEBUG perspective

 ## Extend a Testcase:
 - Add new context in context section.
 Whereever possible, re-record contexts instead of extending existing ones.
-- Expand Script Code
+- Expand Script Code.
-- Before running in maven, let it run locally with the "replay" function
+- Before running in maven, let it run locally with the "replay" function.
-- Launch pom.xml with maven "verify" goal
+- Launch pom.xml with maven goal "verify".

 ## Maintain a Testcase:
-- Always make sure that no simulation results from an earlier test run are in project directory
+- Always make sure that no simulation results from an earlier test run are in project directory.
-- Use contexts feature instead of writing a script doing this
+- Use contexts feature instead of writing a script doing this.
-- Pay attention to context order (Workspace Context, Folder, Workbench, Launch Config...)
+- Pay attention to context order (Workspace Context, Folder, Workbench, Launch Config...).
-- Select the options "clear workspace context" and "clear launch configs", if it does not affect the test
+- Select the options "clear workspace context" and "clear launch configs", if it does not affect the test.
-- Where possible avoid selections, especially the star selections
+- Where possible avoid selections, especially the star selections.
-- Make a refresh or key-type f5 before every action in project explorer
+- Make a refresh or key-type f5 before every action in project explorer.
-- Use the simple copy paste commands for copying files, not those in the menu
+- Use the simple copy paste commands for copying files, not those in the menu.
-- Also check test cases in maven script very often
+- Also check test cases in maven script very often.
-- In graphical tests, avoid mouse movements (e.g. drag and drop) as much as possible; select the elements through the tree of project explorer and edit them via the properties window
+- In graphical tests, avoid mouse movements (e.g. drag and drop) as much as possible; select the elements through the tree of project explorer and edit them via the properties window.
-- Delete all "get-palette-entry" commands in sirius editor test scripts that were not really selected during the test (mouse only hovered/moved, not pressed)
+- Delete all "get-palette-entry" commands in sirius editor test scripts that were not really selected during the test (mouse only hovered/moved, not pressed).

 ## Automating RCPTT Testing in Maven Build with RCPTT Maven Plugin: